 Construction began on this site around 500 BC, making this the earliest of Mesoamerica's great urban centers of the Classic period.
 It reached its peak at the same time as Teotihuacan, between 200 to 600 A.D.
 By the year 800 it was in decline.

 The center of the site contains a large plaza, with a group of pyramidal structures in the middle, surrounded by other buildings.
-Building J, sometimes referred to as the Astronomical Observatory, has an unusual pentagonal shape and is aligned on an angle compared to all the other buildings in the zone.
+Building J, sometimes referred to as the Astronomical Observatory, has an unusual pentagonal shape and is aligned at an angle compared to all the other buildings in the zone.
 Noble families lived around the perimeter of the ceremonial center and remains of some of their homes can be seen.
 The homes often contain a tomb in the central patio, tombs 104 and 105 have mural paintings but unfortunately, these are closed to the public.

 The Zapotec civilization made several important advances in astronomy, writing, and possibly in medicine.